 Stamping: Highway Carrier Documents to be Presented and Stamped at the Border as Proof of Report and/or Release of Commercial Shipments

-Using the eManifest process, when a highway carrier and shipment arrive at the border, the driver is required to present a lead sheet to the CBSA officer at the Primary Inspection Line (PIL) (see Presenting eManifest Highway Bar Codes on Arrival at the Border).
-This will clearly identify to the CBSA officer that it is an eManifest shipment and scanning of the bar code will automatically display the information for the cargo and conveyance on the officer's computer screen.
+Using the eManifest process, when a highway carrier and shipment arrive at the border, the driver is required to present a paper document to the CBSA officer at the Primary Inspection Line (PIL)

 When using the eManifest process, the CBSA officer is not required to manually retrieve and clear each individual PARS associated with a conveyance.
 The CBSA's Accelerated Commercial Release Operations Support System (ACROSS) has been designed to automatically send the release request linked to a conveyance into release status when the conditions for release have been met and the conveyance and subsequent cargos have arrived.
 This is a great benefit to carriers as it will eliminate the opportunity for errors when clearing multiple shipments.